 - Never before did the National Council (Nationalrat) discuss this issue in such depth.
 On September 27th, Section 70 was discussed vigorously in the parliamentarian session.

-- On December the 5th the Council of States (Ständerat) had a very long and fierce debate concerning Section 70, not only among themselves but also with Federal Councillor Ueli Maurer who was present at the session.
+- On 5 December the Council of States (Ständerat) had a very long and fierce debate concerning Section 70, not only among themselves but also with Federal Councillor Ueli Maurer who was present at the session.
 The discussion concerning Section 70 was long and intense, spearheaded by Filippo Lombardi (CVP) and vigorously supported by Hannes Germann (SVP) defending our cause to the end.

 - For the first time ever, all Swiss parliamentarians (both Chambers) and the Federal Council are now fully aware of the situation Swiss pensioners in New Zealand are facing and the unfair treatment our pensioners are receiving with their Swiss AHV.
 The overwhelming majority of parliamentarians had up to this point of time no idea what Section 70 was all about and how the Swiss pension (AHV) was being robbed by the New Zealand Government.
 Federal Councillor Ueli Maurer promised the Council of States to look into this matter in more depth as had been done in the past.